inoxlang/inox/docs/inox-daemon.md

 ### On a VPS - Publicly Exposed Servers

-The command below adds a new systemd service and creates a new user named `inoxd`.\
+The command below adds a new systemd service and creates the `inoxd` user.\
 The `--expose-project-servers` flag makes project servers listen on ⚠️ ALL interfaces.\
 The `--expose-web-servers` flag makes web (application) servers listen on ⚠️ ALL interfaces.